The Trip of a Lifetime

 How do I get there?
 The island is only serviced by one airline: LAN (formerly LAN Chile).
 Flights are several times a week from either Santiago, Chile, or Tahiti.
 Flight time is roughly 5 hours from Santiago.

 What are Chile's arrival & departure logistics?
 As of mid-2014 Chile is waiving the reciprocity entrance fee for U.S. passport holders (Canadians & Australians are still charged a fee).
-There are no visa requirements for U.S. Citizens.
-There is also no international departure tax.
+There are no visa requirements for U.S. Citizens, and there is no international departure tax.